International Congress on Domestic Animal Breeding Genetics and Husbandry - 2019

 Prague, Czechia - September 11 - 13, 2019

-Organizing committee is seriously planning, and is already working towards enabling international animal science scientific community to meet the challenges and to move safely and successfully into the advanced information era.
-To this end, ICABGEH-2019 has been focused on recent developments, as far as research on animal science aiming at protecting the environment and food safety.
-Thus, ICABGEH-2019 has achieved its main twofold objective: Firstly, presentation of current research works in the field of animal science, and secondly, connecting the animal science community.
+The organizing committee is seriously planning and is already working towards enabling international animal science scientific community to meet the challenges and to move safely and successfully into the advanced information era.
+To this end, ICABGEH-19 has been focused on recent developments, as far as research on animal science aiming at protecting the environment and food safety.
+Thus, ICABGEH-2019 has achieved its main twofold objective: Firstly, the presentation of current research works in the field of animal science, and secondly, connecting the animal science community.

 Prof. Dr. Hasan ÖNDER,

 Prof. Dr. Cathy DWYER